andrewt0301/hse-acos-course/docs/part1ca/02_DataTypes/lecture.md

    Values: (`0011`, `1100`), (`1011`, `1101`), (`0101`, `1001`), (`1010`, `1110`)

-1. Perform the bitwise _XOR_ operation for the following pairs of values from the previos task.
+1. Perform the bitwise _XOR_ operation for the following pairs of values from the previous task.

 1. (*) Explain the following bit trick.
 Swapping values `x` and `y` without using a temporary variable can be done in the following way: